 \subsection{Energy conditions for $n=1/3$}

-As the energy conditions depend directly on the scalar field, these components of the stress-energy tensor are to the field configuration where $n=1/3$.
+As the energy conditions depend directly on the scalar field, we will consider these components of the stress-energy tensor to the field configuration where $n=1/3$.
 For the region $A>0$, the components are defined as:

 The components of the stress-energy tensor for the region $A<0$ are defined by:

 The energy conditions for the region outside the event horizon $A>0$ are:

 Likewise, for the electromagnetic part